 The safeguarding training and development programme (2021) details training requirements for church officers and volunteers.
+The course modules required will be dependent upon the role of the church officers and volunteers and may include some of the following:-

+- Basic Awareness,

+- Foundation Level.

+- Domestic Abuse Awareness

+- Leadership Level.

-The course modules required will be dependent upon the role of the church officers and volunteers and may include some of the following: Basic Awareness, Foundation Level, Domestic Abuse Awareness and Leadership Level.
-The first 3 can be accessed online on the Church of England training portal (https://safeguardingtraining.cofeportal.org).
-Leadership is delivered directly by the Diocese, in person or via zoom.
+- The first 3 can be accessed online on the Church of England training portal (https://safeguardingtraining.cofeportal.org).
+Leadership is delivered directly by the Diocese, in person.